SightMan3/Cyber-office-2077/README.md

 Here is a link to our youtube video:

 ## Challenges and accomplishments

-   This project was a huge challenge but some of the biggest acoomplishemnts were:
+####This project was a huge challenge but some of the biggest accomplishemnts were:

-    - making dynamic char room and chatting in real time
+making dynamic char room and chatting in real time

-    - implemnting Azure cloud storage so people can share files between each other
+implemnting Azure cloud storage so people can share files between each other

-    - javascript
+javascript

 ## Next steps